Automated calculations of exchange magnetostriction: Tests for the new method

 The fitting procedure to extract $b^{\alpha,2}$ is shown in Fig.\ref{fig:Nifcc}.
 From the third order polynomial fitting (Eq.\ref{eq:dE_tot_fit}) of the energy versus strain data, we obtain $b^{\alpha,2}=-1.3$ MPa.
-Similarly, using the same lattice parameter and VASP settings in the program AELAS\cite{AELAS}, we get the following elastic constants $C_{11}=275.9$ GPa, $C_{12}=157.5$ GPa and $C_{44}=132.2$ GPa are in reasonable good agreement with experiment\cite{Ni_elas_exp} and previous DFT calculations\cite{deJong2015,Mat_Proj_1,Ni_MP}.
+Similarly, using the same lattice parameter and VASP settings in the program AELAS\cite{AELAS}, we get the following elastic constants $C_{11}=275.9$ GPa, $C_{12}=157.5$ GPa and $C_{44}=132.2$ GPa which are in reasonable good agreement with experiment\cite{Ni_elas_exp} and previous DFT calculations\cite{deJong2015,Mat_Proj_1,Ni_MP}.
 Inserting our calculated elastic and magnetoelastic constants in Eq.\ref{eq:ws_cub_total} gives $\omega_s=2.3\times10^{-6}$.
+This negligible exchange magnetostriction is related to the fact that the reference state is very close to the GS, see Section \ref{subsection:method_iso}.
+In Fig.\ref{fig:B_vol_Ni}, we repeated this calculation using different volumes $V$ close to $V_{FM}$ for the reference state, where the linear behaviour of $\omega^{MAELAS}_s(V)$ is described by Eq.\ref{eq:ws_maelas_gs_taylor}.

-This value is two order of magnitude smaller than the experimental value found by Williams\cite{williams} $\omega_s=(3.24\pm0.15)\times10^{-4}$ and the theoretical result calculated by Shimizu\cite{shimizu1978} $\omega_s=3.75\times10^{-4}$ using the Stoner model.
+As in the case of bcc Fe, the value of $V_{PM}$ is unknown so we cannot estimate $\omega_s$ for this material.
+The experimental value found by Williams\cite{williams} is $\omega_s=(3.24\pm0.15)\times10^{-4}$ and the theoretical result calculated by Shimizu\cite{shimizu1978} is $\omega_s=3.75\times10^{-4}$ using the Stoner model.
 Larger theoretical values than these ones have been also reported ($\omega_s>10^{-3}$)\cite{Janak1976,kake1986}.
-We point out that negative values of $\omega_s$ have been empirically found for fcc Ni\cite{richter,tanji,kake1986} which could be related to the extrapolation procedure to estimate $\omega_s$ below $T_c$\cite{shimizu1978} or a possible very small volume magnetostriction ($\omega_s\simeq0$)\cite{tanji}.
-For the isotropic magnetostrictive coefficient we get $\lambda^\alpha=0.8\times10^{-6}$ which is smaller than the anisotropic ones \cite{Handley} ($\lambda_{001}=-60\times10^{-6}$ and $\lambda_{111}=-35\times10^{-6}$).
+We point out that negative values of $\omega_s$ have also been reported for fcc Ni\cite{richter,tanji,kake1986,booktremolet,Carr}.

-As in the case of bcc Fe, the calculation of $b^{\alpha,2}$ and $\omega_s$ for fcc Ni depends strongly on the equilibrium lattice parameter of the ferromagnetic state $a^{FM}_0$ (volume $V_{FM}$).
-This situation is illustrated in Fig.\ref{fig:B_vol_Ni}, where again a linear dependence on $V_{FM}$ is observed.
-We see that the sign of $b^{\alpha,2}$ and $\omega_s$ is changed close to equilibrium volume obtained from the Vinet EOS ($V_{FM}=10.90803$ \r{A}$^3$/atom).

-\subsection{Symmetries lower than cubic}
+\subsubsection{Symmetries lower than cubic}